 The Church Of God In Christ recognizes that there are thousands of talented, Spirit-filled, dedicated and well-informed devout women capable of conducting affairs of a church, both administratively and spiritually.
-Such women were mentioned in the New Testament, Roman 16:1-2, whatsoever business she hath need of you: for she hath been a succourer of many, and of myself also."
+Such women were mentioned in the New Testament, Roman 16:1-2,

+"I commend unto you Phoebe our sister, which is a servant of the church which is at Cenchrea: That ye receive her in the Lord, as becometh saints, and that ye assist her in whatsoever business she hath need of you: for she hath been a succourer of many, and of myself also."
 Romans 16:3, "Greet Priscilla and Aquilla my helpers in Christ Jesus."
 Aquilla and Priscilla had a church in their home.
 (Acts 9:36) "Now there was at Joppa a certain disciple named Dorcas: this woman was full of good works and alms deeds which she did."
 (Acts 18:24-28), Priscilla is equally gifted with her husband as an expounder of "the way of God," and instructor of Apollos.
 (Acts 16:14) Lydia of Thyatira, a seller of purple, whose hospitality made a home for Paul and a meeting place for the infant church.
+It is evident in the New Testament and in the writings of the Apostolic Fathers that women, through the agency of ecclesiastical orders were assigned official duties in the conduct and ministrations of the early church.
+Their existence as a distinct order is indicated in I Tim.
+5:9-10 where Paul directs Timothy as to the conditions of their enrollment.
+No widow should be enrolled under 60 years of age having been the wife of one man.
+She must be "well reported of good works," "a mother having brought up children," "hospitable," having "used hospitably to strangers," Christ-like in loving service, having "washed the saints' feet."
+Other special duties mentioned by the Church Fathers included prayer and fasting, visiting the sick, instruction of women, preparing them for baptism, assisting in the administration of this ordinance and taking the communion.